We want you to get the most out of the Library’s resources and services, so we provide live tutorials and workshops for students throughout the year:

 Dissertation drop-in sessions - no need to book, come and ask an ASL about any research, information or referencing queries you have

 Student Support also run a number of sessions to help with your academic writing and other skills.
 You can find more detail and dates for these workshops at the Learning Development workshop Moodle page.
-These are not run by the library so if you have any questions about the Learning Development sessions please email them.
+These are not run by the library so if you have any questions about the Learning Development sessions please email Learning Support.

 We offer 30-minute appointments, either face-to-face or over Teams, to give you one-to-one support with using Library information sources, finding resources for your assignment, research skills and referencing.